The Worst Advice We’ve Ever Heard About Incident Communications

-It’s up to the company to set the guidelines, procedures, and protocol for employees to follow if and when any incident occurs.
+It’s up to the company to set the guidelines, procedures, and protocols for employees to follow if and when an incident occurs.
 Communication during these events is critical and can not only save dollars, assets, resources, and the bottom line, but can save lives.
 Put a plan in place, invest in incident communication software, and practice.

 Sure, a phone call can be an effective mode of communication during an incident.
 But how many of your employees are near a phone?
 How long will it take you to call every employee?
 How many will recognize the number on the caller ID?
 How many will listen to voicemail?
 Voicemail retrieval continues to drop as people often prefer quicker messaging via texting and apps.

 Now, when email is combined with other forms of communication, your open rate skyrockets.
-If texts have a 98 percent open rate and push notification open rates can be as high as 40 percent, you’re already doing pretty darned well, even without phone, email, or social media even being considered.
+If texts have a 98 percent open rate and push notification open rates can be as high as 40 percent, you’re already doing well, even without phone calls, emails, or social media even being considered.

 Messaging matters, especially during a critical event.
 The worst thing a company could do would be to mass communicate the wrong information, erroneous instructions, or false reports, then have to send apology messaging with the correct information.
-Not only do you lose credibility, but time – time where seconds may count.
+Not only do you lose credibility, but time during a situation when seconds may count.

 Ahh, the poor admin.
 Quite a bit is often dumped onto their laps.
 With so much to manage, admins shouldn’t be expected to be the only mouthpiece of the company during a critical event, particularly if they aren’t equipped with the right technology to relay messaging effectively.